nats-io/nats-streaming-server/README.md

 Note that this is a soft limit.
 It is possible for the store to use more file descriptors than the given limit if the number of concurrent read/writes to different channels is more than the said limit.
 It is also understood that this may affect performance since files may need to be closed/re-opened as needed.

+### SQL Store

+Using a SQL Database for persistence is another option.

+In order to do so, `-store` simply needs to be set to `sql` and `-sql_driver` set to `mysql` or `postgres` (the two drivers supported at the moment).
+The parameter `-sql_source` is driver specific, but generally contains the information required to connect to a specific database on the given SQL database server.

+Note that the NATS Streaming Server does not need root privileges to connect to the database since it does not create the database, tables or indexes.
+This has to be done by the Database Administrator.

+We provide 2 files (`mysql.db.sql` and `postgres.db.sql`) that can be used to create the tables and indexes to the database of your choice.
+However, administrators are free to configure and optimize the database as long as the name of tables and columns are preserved, since the NATS Streaming Server is going to issue SQL statements based on those.

 ## Clients